 Truck accident attorneys at Isaacs & Isaacs include all medical expenses, including parking and gasoline for trips to and from your medical treatment, prescription and other medical costs, lost time from work, and future expenses associated with your accident.
 That way, you can continue with your life without worrying about your expenses.

-In addition, being involved in an accident can have emotional and psychological consequences that can stay with an injured person for a long time, causing nightmares or sleepless nights, depression and anxiety.
+In addition, being involved in a crash can have emotional and psychological consequences that can stay with a person with an injury from a truck accident person for a long time, causing nightmares or sleepless nights, depression and anxiety.
 Some accidents can be so traumatic for the individual that he or she develops symptoms of PTSD similar to those who have served in war zones.
-Insurance companies try to pay out as little as possible, but our skilled attorneys, taking into account your nonphysical injuries, fight for your rights to get the maximum amount.
+Insurance companies try to pay out as little as possible, but our skilled attorneys, taking into account your nonphysical truck accident injuries, fight for your rights to get the maximum amount.